markgw/uh-nlp2021/docs/final_project/index.md

  * [Automatic medical diagnosis system](#automatic-medical-diagnosis-system)

-## Instructions and ideas

 ### Temporal information extraction

-Here we can continue working on the Temporal Information Exctraction problem, which we started on day 8.
-It is assumed that you finished Day 8 assignments and have implemented two time-expression annotators: regex-based and spaCy-based.
+Here we can continue working on the Temporal Information Exctraction problem, which we started in week 7.
+It is assumed that you finished the W7 assignments and have implemented two time-expression annotators: regex-based and spaCy-based.